ettersi/Tensors.jl/README.md

     for r12 = 1:r, r13 = 1:r
 ]
 ```
-(not obvious).
+(expected but not obvious).
 The second part is easily investigated numerically.
 ```julia
 conjecture_valid = true
 for r = 1:10